yakushev85/CrystalBattle/README.md

 ![Alt text](logo1.png)

-# CrystalBattle
+# Description

-Puzzle game with rpg style and map.
+Simple puzzle game with adventuring on map style.
+The game contains over 27 opponents and 6 different spells.
+Map can be explored to achieve new spells and increasing stats.
 Play online here: https://yakushev85.github.io/CrystalBattle.html

 # Requirements